 Food plays an important role at Guantánamo Bay.
-Over the years, detainees have undergone a series of hunger strikes in an attempt to draw attention to their plight.
-The authorities tackle these strikes by force-feeding the detainees using tubes, altering the height and weight of detainees and using the liquid nutrient, Ensure.
-But food also exists in the memory, as a potent reminder of a free life lost to Gitmo.
+Over the years, detainees have undergone a series of hunger strikes, which the authorities tackle by force-feeding the detainees using tubes and using the liquid nutrient Ensure.
+But food also exists in the memory, as a potent reminder of a life before Gitmo.
+Through the detainee's lawyers, we found out what foods some inmates miss the most.

-Via their lawyers, some of the detainees have told us about the food they miss the most.
-Not everything they crave is imbued with the poetry of their homeland – for example, more than one detainee has a big thing for jalapeno Pringles.
+Not everything they crave is imbued with the poetry of their homeland—for example, more than one detainee has a big thing for jalapeño Pringles.
 Shaker Aamer is more of a Snickers man, though he's also pretty big on Mountain Dew and cookies.
-He loves English biscuits and Indian sweets from his wife, who he hasn't seen for over 12 years.
+He also loves English biscuits and Indian sweets, which is mad because pretty much no-one likes Indian sweets.

-It was Ahmed Rabbani – a Pakistani citizen also currently on hunger strike – who went into the most detail about the dish he missed the most, one that he used to make for weddings and special occasions.
-It seemed from his description to have endless layers of stuff: meat, rice, yoghurt, tomatoes, sauce.
-It was a Tower of Babel made of food, a multi-storey car park starring rice.
+Ahmed Rabbani, a Pakistani citizen currently on hunger strike, went into great detail about the dish he missed the most, one that he used to make for weddings and special occasions.
+It seemed from his description to have endless layers of stuff: meat, rice, yogurt, tomatoes, sauce.
+It was a Tower of Babel made of food, a multi-story parking garage starring rice.

-I couldn't work out what it was so I took the description to Tayyab's, the fame Punjabi restaurant in Whitechapel, East London.
+I couldn't figure out what it was, so I took the description to Tayyab's, the famed Punjabi restaurant in Whitechapel, East London.
 Before I'd finished my description I was told it was biryani, made the Sindhi way.
-I spluttered something about how I'd eaten lots of biryani when I was a kid (not actually a lie) and was just confused by the description.
-I hung my head in shame and agreed to come back with a photographer to see the dish being made by Wasim Tayyab, who runs the restaurant with his two brothers, Saleem and Aleem.
+They agreed to let me come back with a photographer to see the dish being made by Wasim Tayyab, who runs the restaurant with his two brothers, Saleem and Aleem.

-Lamb: the meaty heart of the Tayyab's biryani, cooked in a karahi, a deep circular cooking pot that traditionally sat over coals.
-The dish is most commonly associated with Pakistan's Sindh province and while Tayyab's is known for Punjabi food and all its cooks are Punjabi, biryani became a special dish cooked every Friday for lunch and dinner.
+Lamb is the meaty heart of Tayyab's biryani, cooked in a karahi, a deep circular cooking pot that is traditionally sat over coals.
+The dish is most commonly associated with Pakistan's Sindh province, and while Tayyab's is known for Punjabi food and all its cooks are Punjabi, biryani became a special dish cooked every Friday for lunch and dinner.